sarahgrc/WebApp_DataAnalysis/README.md

 You'll also learn how you can attract more people to your publications!

 ## Documentation
-To see the documentation of the project : let's click in the following link : https://sarahgrc.github.io/WebApp_DataAnalysis/
+To see the documentation of the project click on the following link : https://sarahgrc.github.io/WebApp_DataAnalysis/

 ## Technologies
 This project uses the following Python libraries and frameworks: